HuseyinUtkuASLAN/DataScienceExercise/README.md

 4. What are 5 most often rating users ?
 5. When was done first and last rate included in data set and what was the rated movie tittle?
 6. Find all movies released in 1990
+### Two different solutions for the same questions
+There are 2 main files in the SRC folder.
+One uses panda which provides better interfaces.
+Other one purely uses SqlAlchemy.
 ### Docker
 To run the example, you can use the commands below.
 <br />